sgunes16/573repo/573 Project SRS.md

 - Handshake: A process where two users agree to exchange services
 - Rating: A rating given by a user to another user
 - Transaction: A record of a service exchange between two users
-- Achievement: A goal that a user can achieve by completing offers and wants
 - Profile: A user's profile information
 - TimeBankTransaction: A record of a time bank transaction
-- AchievementTree: A tree of achievements that a user can achieve by completing offers and wants

 ### 1.4 References